Excel Merge and Center (Table of Contents)

 Merge and Center in Excel – Example #1

-Now to merge the table name Sales and Order in one cell so that it will become the table’s heading, select cells that you want to be merged in with Sales and Order text as shown below.
+To merge the table name Sales and Order in one cell to become the table’s heading, select the cells you want to merge with Sales and Order text, as shown below.

 Now go to Home, and click on Merge and Center in the Alignment section.

-As we click on Merge and Center, we will see the text Sales and Order is now merged in a single cell.
+As we click on Merge and Center, the text Sales and Order is merged in a single cell.
 You can later change the alignment of merged text to any position as per your need.

 Click on it.
 It will unmerge the cell, and the text will come back to the same previous format.